Deploy Secure Mesh Site v2 in AWS (ClickOps)

 Create SSH Key Pair

-Create the key pair that will be used to SSH login to the EC2 instance for troubleshooting purposes, if needed.
+Create the key pair that is used for SSH log in to the EC2 instance for troubleshooting purposes, if needed.

 Step 1: Create key pair.